Pedialyte for Babies and Breastfeeding

 Breastfeed for 90 seconds, wait 2 minutes.

 Breastfeed for 95 seconds, wait 1 minute.
-If baby has not vomited again at this point, s/he should be safe to resume breastfeeding on demand.
+If the baby has not vomited again at this point, s/he should be safe to resume breastfeeding on demand.
 If vomiting begins again, repeat the cycle starting at 15 seconds of nursing to 15 minutes of waiting and so on.

 Babies under the age of two should not be forced to eat any solids.
 They can breastfeed exclusively for as long as they wish.
 Older children can be brought back to a normal diet gradually within the course of 2 - 4 days.